iamsirseol/TIL/til/ETC/error.md

 ___

 ## ⚠️ERROR:  While executing gem ...
-(Gem::FilePermissionError)
-##    You don't have write permissions for the /Library/Ruby/Gems/2.6.0 directory.
+(Gem::FilePermissionError) <br> You don't have write permissions for the /Library/Ruby/Gems/2.6.0 directory.